 Fig. 7.
 Database Diagram in the Core-Data Schema

-This diagram depicts the various entity objects organized for the IMODS Mobile Project and schema designed for the Core-Data which follows the Object Relational Model (ORM) format.
+This diagram depicts the various entity objects and their relationships organized for the IMODS Mobile Project and schema designed for the Core-Data [28] which follows the Object Relational Model (ORM) format [27].

-4.3 Concept of MVC (Model View Controller)
+4.3 Model View Controller (MVC) Architecture

-iOS Mobile Applications typically use MVC (Model View Controller) Design Patterns to typically design the modules.
+iOS Mobile Applications typically use Model View Controller (MVC) [24, 25] Design Patterns to typically design the modules.
 MVC Pattern is a well-known pattern used in various other domains like Desktop Application Programming and Web based Programming paradigms.